nikkeijin/web-scraping/README.md

 Note: Remember to run 'npm install' command if this is your first time running the application.
 You may run schedule.js instead of start.js if you wish scheduling option for your web-scraping service.

+## Troubleshooting

+Problem: (node:73451) [DEP0040] DeprecationWarning: The punycode module is deprecated.
+Please use a userland alternative instead.
+Solution: Use Node.js version 20.5.0 or an earlier version.

+Problem: 'Error: Could not find Chrome (ver.
+113.0.5672.63).'.
+Solution: `npm i puppeteer`.

 ## How to enable Google Sheets API

 1. Go to the Google Cloud Console (https://console.cloud.google.com/).